noproxy/OneMoment-Android/README.md

 - Only use UTF-8 encoding file
 - Only use LF line break
 - Never use Non-ASCII character except resource file

+## Style

+Apply code style from  https://github.com/google/styleguide/blob/gh-pages/intellij-java-google-style.xml.

+Step:

+ Download the intellij-java-google-style.xml file from the http://code.google.com/p/google-styleguide/ repo.
+ Copy it into your config/codestyles folder in your intellij/android-studio settings folder.
+Then restart IDE.
+ Under Settings/Code Style select the google-styleguide as current code style.